websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

  For more information, read [Creating Web Content Templates](../web-content-templates/creating-web-content-templates.md)

-## Getting the Web Content Structure Id
+## Get the Web Content Structure Id

 To return all the existing Site Structures, use the `ContentStructures_GET_FromSite.sh` script.
 This script uses the `ContentStructure` service with a `GET` HTTP method and the [Site Id](#identify-the-site-id) parameter.